Back

 Why is design thinking critical for agile success?

-By validating assumptions early and aligning teams around real user needs, it prevents rework, misaligned features, and late-stage quality issues.
+Design Thinking validates assumptions early and aligns teams around real user needs.
+This prevents rework, misaligned features, and late-stage quality issues.
+And this eventually saves time and ensures the product meets actual user needs.

 (03)